dejvis06/java-multithreading/README.md

 For variables declared as volatile, changes made by one thread are immediately visible to other threads, as the local cache is flushed to main memory. </br>
 Volatile applies to individual variables, ensuring visibility for reads and writes, while synchronization (synchronized blocks/methods) operates on code blocks, ensuring visibility and atomicity for the operations inside the block.

+## Locks (LockTests)

+This test method demonstrates a simple example of a potential deadlock using ReentrantLocks.

+### Thread Actions

+#### Thread 1:
+- Acquires lock1.
+- Sleeps for 100 milliseconds (simulating some work).
+- Releases lock1.
+- Waits for lock2.
+- Acquires lock2.

+#### Thread 2:
+- Acquires lock2.
+- Sleeps for 500 milliseconds (introducing a delay to increase the chance of deadlock).
+- Releases lock2.
+- Waits for lock1.
+- Acquires lock1.

+## Semaphores

+Can be considered more versatile and flexible than locks, offering additional synchronization patterns beyond mutual exclusion (where only one thread or process at a time is granted exclusive access to a particular resource or critical section of code).